Profile: Duterte the controversial 'strongman' of the Philippines

 Faced with mounting criticism, Mr Duterte, known for making brash off-the-cuff remarks, has been bellicose.

-Earlier he called the Pope "the son of a whore" in a largely devout Catholic country, and joked that when he was still the mayor of the southern city of Davao he should have been the first to rape an Australian missionary murdered in a prison riot.
+He also called the Pope "the son of a whore" and said God was "stupid" in a largely devout Catholic country, and joked that when he was still the mayor of the southern city of Davao he should have been the first to rape an Australian missionary murdered in a prison riot.

 Rodrigo "Digong" Duterte was born in 1945 into a family closely tied to local politics.
 His father was once a provincial governor and the family had links with the powerful families in Cebu province, where his father was once mayor.